 Physically moving your family overseas requires planning and organization, but preparing them for the emotional break that is part of this major move is just as important, not just for family members leaving, but also for those staying behind.
 Setting up a new home in another country is exciting if you are going alone, or with a spouse, but when children, grandparents and other family members are involved, be sensitive and tread lightly.

-“Older children may be reluctant to leave their family and friends, and will undoubtedly have a lot of questions you will need to answer.”
-Expatinfodesk
+“Older children may be reluctant to leave their family and friends, and will undoubtedly have a lot of questions you will need to answer,” explains Expat Info Desk a website and guide for expatriates.

-Choosing a country with a good Internet connection and infrastructure is important as not only may you wish to regularly Skype family but home, but you will most probably want to stream your favourite movies and TV shows using Netflix.
+Choosing a country with a good Internet connection and infrastructure is important as not only may you wish to regularly Skype family, but you will most probably want to stream your favourite movies and TV shows using Netflix.
 So, a country with good internet can give you some of the comforts of home!
 Also think about the proximity of the country you are moving to, from home.
 Are there direct flights?
 Will it be quick and easy for family and friends to visit?
 Think about a location with good airlift to the U.S. and Canada, or whether home might be for you.
+View our list of some of the direct flights Cayman Islands has to offer.

 Depending on where you decide to move and how long you plan to be there, if you own your home you’ll need to decide what to do with it.
 Will you sell it or rent it?
 If you have raised children in this house, there will be an emotional attachment.
 This is something that should be discussed with the whole family so the children feel included.